nirajankeybridge/faqs/which-whitespace-channels-are-available-for-different-device-wsd-types.md

-The frequency bands/channels authorized for use by WSDs are shown in Table 1.
+The frequency bands/channels authorized for use by WSDs are shown in Table 1 below:

 | Frequency Bands \(MHz\) | TV Channels | Personal/Portable WSD | Fixed WSD |
 | :--- | :--- | :--- | :--- |